pub type BoxError = Box<dyn Error + Send + Sync>;Expand description

 A: Allocator,

-)Allocates memory in the given allocator then places x
+allocator_api)Allocates memory in the given allocator then places x into it,

 returning an error if the allocation fails